 5. Credit Monitoring

-Credit card monitoring services can warn you if you’ve become a victim of identity theft.
+Identity theft and credit monitoring services can warn you if you’ve become a victim of identity theft.
 These services watch your credit report for activity and notify you as soon as something lands on your credit report.
 If fraudulent accounts are created in your name, credit monitoring services can help you act immediately.